bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 ## Overview

-In this module, students will be introduced to React and the problems that it solves.
-Students will learn what the virtual DOM is and how it helps make React so performant.
+In this module, students are introduced to React and the problems that it solves.
+Students learn what the virtual DOM is and how it helps make React so performant.
 Students are also introduced to the concept of reusable component-based development.
-They'll be introduced to JSX, conditional rendering, and two of the most critical aspects of React development: props and state.
-Students will also be introduced to React Hooks and how to manage local state inside components.
-Finally, they'll be introduced to the concept of single-page applications that allow for a full web app experience without ever reloading or leaving the page.
+They learn JSX, conditional rendering, and two of the most critical aspects of React development: props and state.

+Students are also introduced to React Hooks and how to manage local state inside components.
+Finally, they learn the concept of single-page applications that allow for a full web app experience without ever reloading or leaving the page.

-In this week's virtual classes, you'll help students understand what React is and explain the key improvements that it makes to web development over older methods.
+In this week's virtual classes, you'll help students understand what React is and explain the key improvements that it makes to web development compared to older methods.
 You'll also help students learn to create reusable components rather than monolithic pages.
 You'll introduce students to JSX and conditional rendering.
 Most importantly, you'll emphasize the need to understand props and state, two pillars of being a successful React developer.

 The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content: